itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-itomAPI.rst

 You can call the methods, defined in **apiFunctionsInc.h** or **apiFunctionsGraphInc.h** like normal function calls.
 In the following example, the filter **saveRPM**, which is defined in another plugin should be called.
 Since, the mandatory, optional and output parameters of this filter are unknown, we will first request their default values, then change their values and finally we call the filter-method.
-If you have knownledge about the parameters, you just can implement the second part.
+If you have knowledge about the parameters, you just can implement the second part.

 .. code-block:: c++